ChrisDiVincenzo/Thesis/Installation.md

 - do I explode out other things? do I project other videos?
 - how do I create this fleshy object?????? - does it need to be real? feel lik it kind of does... could dress up a mannequin to look like me, maybe add plush?
 - second layer of projection with other videos
-- proejct on gabage bags
+- project on garbage bags? - trash is kind of like nonfucntional